MihirDharmadhikari/gym_diff_drive/README.md

 # gym_diff_drive
 ## Overview
-Openai gym environment for differential drive robot with 2D lidar Number of lidar beams can be changed
-All obstacles are circular and spawned randomly at each episode.
-Obstacles are not allowed to intersect, this is taken care during spawning
+Openai gym environment for differential drive robot with 2D lidar.
+Number of lidar beams can be changed inside the environment file.
+All obstacles are circular and spawned randomly on each episode.
+Obstacles are not allowed to intersect, this is taken care of during spawning.

-**Actions**: linear velocity [0.0, 1.0], angular velocity [-2.0, 2.0]
+**Actions**: array [ linear velocity (range: [0.0, 1.0]), angular velocity (range:[-2.0, 2.0]) ]
+Vector of size = 2

-**Observations**: lidar ranges(all beams), straight line distance to goal, Angular deviation between current heading and straight line towards goal
+**Observations**: array [ lidar ranges(all beams), straight line distance to goal, Angular deviation between current heading and straight line towards goal ]
+Vector of size = num of lidar beams + 2

 ## Instructions to use the package

-Make sure your PYTHONPATH environment variable has the path to the directory of this package
+Make sure your ```PYTHONPATH``` environment variable has the path to the directory of this package

 In your code
 ```python